Proof Strategy Extraction from LLMs for Enhancing Symbolic Provers: Our Framework:

-The system prompt provides the LLM with a role description: ``You are an expert at Rocq theorem proving,'' and articulates the task, asking the LLM to analyze the given theorem written in Rocq step by step (see full details in \Cref{sec:implementation}).
-The system prompt also supplies essential background information, including: \begin{itemize} \item \textit{Type Definitions:} Definitions of all types referenced in the scanned theorem \texttt{thm}. \item \textit{Function Definitions:} Definitions of all functions used in \texttt{thm}.
+Our prompt for generating the NL proof follows the template in \Cref{fig:prompt-design-nl-proof-gen}.
+The prompt starts with a role description: ``You are an expert at Rocq theorem proving,'' followed by an articulation of the task, asking the LLM to generate the step-by-step NL proof for the given theorem.
+Our prompt also supplies essential background information, including: \begin{itemize} \item \textit{Type Definitions:} Definitions of all types referenced in \texttt{thm}. \item \textit{Function Definitions:} Definitions of all functions used in \texttt{thm}.
 Supplying relevant types and functions helps the LLM better understand the theorem and generate higher-quality proofs. \item \textit{Script So Far:} The content of the file containing \texttt{thm}, preceding the statement of \texttt{thm}.
-This information enables the LLM to accurately interpret the broader context in which the theorem is stated. \end{itemize} All this background information can be retrieved using a series of built-in API calls of \textsc{Rocq-Core}, the kernel of the Rocq proof assistant~\cite{CoqRefMan8.20}.
+This information enables the LLM to accurately interpret the broader context in which the theorem is stated. \end{itemize} In response to our prompt, the LLM produces a step-by-step natural language proof for the current theorem.

-Given this system prompt, the user prompt consists of the formal Rocq statement \texttt{thm.statement}~(Line 10 in \Cref{fig:code}).

-\paragraph{LLM Response} In response to our prompt, the LLM produces a step-by-step natural language proof for the current theorem \texttt{thm}.